 Inevitably with a project of this size and complexity and with the fixing and other details often being designed as the project progressed there were issues with conflicts within the design but these were overcome promptly and efficiently to the satisfaction of all parties.

 The resulting construction is justifiably a source of pride for HRH The Prince of Wales and the Royal Family clients, including The Queen who opened the building, the architect Ben Pentreath Ltd and the main contractor, CG Fry & Son.
-It also showcases the effective collaboration between the UKCSA Full Member cast stone manufacturer Haddonstone Ltd and the installers Henley Stone Specialists Ltd and structural design and detailers Smart Crosby International, who are both UKCSA Associate Members.
+It also showcases the effective collaboration between the UKCSA Full Member cast stone manufacturer Haddonstone Ltd and the installers Henley Stone Specialists Ltd , structural design and detailers Smart Crosby International, and stainless steel fixings manufacturer and suppliers GA Fixings Ltd who are all UKCSA Associate Members.